Just a small sampling of the hundreds of happy "TAILS" at NCVC!!!!

 "Gus" came in on emergency over the 4th of July holiday after he ate some RAT POISON!
 Thanks to the quick actions of his owner Lindsey, he was brought immediately in the NCVC.
 Dr. Ludwig jumped into action and gave him activated charcoal to absorb the poisons.
 We are happy to report that "Gus" is doing fine now and gained the nickname "Blackbeard" after his charcoal treatment!

 "Fuzzy" ran out on the road and was hit by a car over Memorial Day weekend.
 Dr. Ludwig responded immediately to Lori & Bob's EMERGENCY call.
 "Fuzzy" was immediately stabilized and given pain medication.
 His open femur fracture was fixed by Dr. Riggle.
 To SAVE LIVES, time counts and availability for emergency makes a difference.
 Overnight hospital care in facilities staffed by a team of caregivers provides a healthy recovery.
-We are here to help you when it real counts.
+We are here to help you when it really counts.
 Skilled emergency vets, medical, and orthopedic and soft tissue surgeons are found at North Country Veterinary Clinic.

 "Wiggles-3" with Larry & Janice had blood work done prior to her dental cleaning.
 The blood values along with panting and not able to loss weight, made her suspicious for Cushing's Disease, an endocrine disease which was further confirmed with testing.
 Not only will dental cleanings but managing her medical condition, will extend her quality of life.
 Keep on SMILING "Wiggles-3" !!!